A Guide to Neuro Physical Therapy

 Traumatic Brain Injury (TBI)

-A TBI is an injury to the head that disrupts the normal function of the brain.
-This can be caused by a fall or impact, a car accident, or a blow to the head.
+A traumatic brain injury (TBI) is an injury to the head that disrupts the brain's normal function.
+This altered function can be caused by a fall or impact, a car accident, or a blow to the head.
 TBI can range from mild (concussion) to severe (coma or vegetative state).

-A stroke is a sudden interruption of blood flow to the brain, most often caused by a clot or bleeding.
-This can lead to damage or death of brain tissue.
+A stroke, or cerebral infarction, is an interruption of blood flow to the brain, most often caused by a clot (an acute ischemic stroke) or bleeding (acute hemorrhagic stroke).
+Symptoms can be gradual or sudden onset and require the attention of emergency medicine, as it will lead to damage or death of brain tissue without immediate care.
 Common issues after a stroke include movement, vision, and speech problems.
 What deficits occur depends on which tissues are affected and can vary widely.

-Alzheimer's is a degenerative disease that affects memory and cognitive function.
-Theories for the cause surround genetics, aging, lifestyle factors, and chronic disease that affects blood perfusion of the brain.4
+Alzheimer's is a degenerative neurological disease that affects memory and cognitive function.
+Theories for the cause of altered brain function surround genetics, aging, lifestyle factors, and chronic disease that affects blood perfusion of the brain.4

-Anesthesia is administered for surgery and can have both short- and long-term effects on the brain.
+Anesthesia is administered for surgery and can have short and long-term effects on the brain.
 This most often involves changes in cognition.
 The exact mechanisms are not well understood, but it is thought that anesthesia affects the neurotransmitters (hormones) in the brain.

 Medication Side Effects